ConservationInternational/Wildlife-Insights----Data-Migration/Datasets/README.md

 # Dataset Transformations
- Store your original datasets here, in whatever format you have it in, and have the transformation script create the new batch upload files here as well.
+ This directory is a space to containt your original datasets.
+The goal is to start with your original dataset, in whatever format you have it in, and create a transformation script that gets it into the _WI Batch Upload Template_ format. create the new batch upload files here as well.

 # The typical directory structure can be: